-On request, the MC10B can be delivered with output for meter instead of input 6 (MC10B-M), and a 115 Volts version is also available.
+On request, the MC10B can be delivered with output for METER instead of input 6 (MC10B-M) and/or STUDIO (MC10B-S).
+Many possible options, so ask.
+A 115 Volts version is also available.

 All in- and outputs are balanced, but may also be used unbalanced.
 Connect pin 1 & 3 and use as screen.
 At turn on and off, a relay circuitry minimises bangs in connected (active) speakers.

 Each component in the ELBERG MC10B has been carefully chosen and tested to ensure perfect function for 15-20 years, and the MC10B comes with full 5 years guarantee.
 The Swiss made EAO push buttons have a lifetime of two millions operations while the incorporated LEDs will last for at least 15 years.

 Noise @ max. vol.:

 Distortion @ +17 dBu out: